chrislambert-ky/analysis-eda-tool/README.md

 A single-page, fully in-browser exploratory data analysis tool built with vanilla HTML/CSS/JS and CDN libraries.
 Datasets are pre-partitioned by district so the UI loads data incrementally and caches it in IndexedDB.
 No server, no build step, no data ever leaves your browser.

+> This application was built entirely with AI.
+The project is a deliberate demonstration that a complete, working app can be developed 100% through AI-driven implementation, with the human role limited to direction, prompting, testing, and evaluation rather than hand-editing code.
+No line of code in this application was manually written by the project owner.

 **Live app:** https://chrislambert-ky.github.io/analysis-eda-tool/
 **Repository:** https://github.com/chrislambert-ky/analysis-eda-tool
 **Data source:** https://trak.kytc.ky.gov/